xing/hops/packages/template-react/README.md

 This command will generate the browser and server bundles that are required for deploying your code or running the production server through `npm start --production`.

-It can also be used to statically build HTML pages for all `locations` that are configured in the `"config"` section of the `package.json`.
+It can also be used to statically build HTML pages for all `locations` that are configured in the config section of the `package.json`.

-In this scenario it will iterate through the `locations` and render each location to a HTML document that will be placed in the `build/` folder.
+In this scenario it will iterate through the `locations` and render each location to a HTML document that will be placed in the `dist/` folder.

 To make use of this execute `npm run build -- --static` or `yarn build --static`.